codefyphp/codefy/README.md

 and [PSR-17](https://www.php-fig.org/psr/psr-17).

 The philosophy of Codefy is that code should be systematized, maintainable, and follow OOP (Object-Oriented Programming).
-CodefyPHP tries not be too opinionated, yet encourages best practices and coding standards by following [Qubus Coding Standards](https://github.com/QubusPHP/qubus-coding-standard).
+CodefyPHP tries not to be too opinionated, yet encourages best practices and coding standards by following [Qubus Coding Standards](https://github.com/QubusPHP/qubus-coding-standard).
 Use Codefy as you see fit.
 You can tap into all, some or none of the features and instead use the interfaces to build your own implementations for a domain driven project.